ggodet-bar/RPG-Manager/Examples/rpg_generic_scenario_bad_ways/act1_sc1.md

 CLASS: scenario

-# Scene 1 - FBI Interrogation
+TITLE: Scene 1 - FBI Interrogation

 Will Sonntag is brought to the local police station, where the FBI has just taken control of operations for investigating on a series of murders.
 This is